 This project offers you the chance to make a difference by supporting the team on the ground who offer diving tuition, whilst simultaneously cleaning up their local part of the Mediterranean.
 Learn to dive, or utilise using your existing skills in these lovely tepid waters.
 Contribute to eradicating this plastic epidemic, improve your Spanish, make like-minded friends, and enjoy exploring one of the best cities in southern Europe.

 Each morning you will make your way down to the marina to join the diving team.
 You’ll be diving for the majority of the morning, and foraging for plastic waste as well as old fishing nets and any other rubbish to be found.
-This year, over 100kg of rubbish has been collected!
+In the last year, over 100kg of rubbish has been collected!

 Activities on this marine conservation project may include, but are not limited to: